igormironchik/args-parser/README.md

 Help output for the example with the old syntax.

 ```
-This application just show the power of args-parser.
+This application just show the power of `args-parser`.

 USAGE: sample.help.exe -s, --host <arg> -p, --port <arg> [ -h, --help <arg> ]
        [ --timeout <ms> ]